6 Hours / 6 CEs

 • Practice Setting

-• Juvenile detention centers or correctional facilities
+• Juvenile detention and correctional facilities

-• Probation departments or diversion programs
+• School-based diversion and reentry programs

 Presented By

-Debra Baeder, PhD, Chief Forensic Psychologist for the State Forensic Service in Maine
+Debra Baeder, PhD Chief Forensic Psychologist for the State Forensic Service in Maine

 Dr. Debra Baeder is board certified in forensic psychology by the American Board of Professional Psychology.
 She is the Chief Forensic Psychologist for the State Forensic Service in Maine.
 Her responsibilities are the evaluations of adult defendants on issues of competence and criminal responsibility, presentence evaluations, and evaluations of insanity acquittees who have petitioned the Court.
 She also coordinates the juvenile evaluation program for the State Forensic Service.
 In that capacity, she conducts pre-adjudicatory, pre-dispositional, adjudicative competence, and bindover evaluations.
 She consults with and trains other examiners contracted with the State Forensic Service, trains psychiatric residents at the Maine Medical Center, and works on relevant legislative issues.
 Dr. Baeder also provides workshops on juvenile forensic topics in Maine and nationally.